VadZhen/Portfolio-DS-courses-/operator_clients/operator_clients.md

 - Assessing the quality of the best model on the test sample
 - Construction and analysis of the ROC curve, accuracy, error matrix and importance of features for the best model on test sample.
 - Progress report

+#### Project Conclusions:
+The constructed LightGBMClassifier machine learning model effectively copes with predicting clients' departure from the telecom operator “Niedinogorazryva.com” with a ROC-AUC metric value of 0.92, which is higher than the set requirement - “the ROC-AUC metric on the test sample should be at least 0.85.”
+A high quality of model prediction was achieved by eliminating multicolliarity, removing redundant features, and removing features having a high correlation with the target.
+To prevent data leakage, the model uses pipelines to encode and scale features.
+The model also made it possible to determine the most important features: the proximity of the monthly contract end, the client’s service duration, monthly expenses for services, and money spent on services.
+The contracting authority is recommended to pay attention to these features, which can reduce the likelihood of customers leaving.
+The machine learning model is recommended for implementation.